Alberto Acereda: Career in higher education

 Acereda's contributions to higher education, particularly through his work at ETS and Territorium, have had a significant impact on how institutions assess and understand student learning and readiness.
 His leadership has helped shape the global landscape of higher education assessments, making them more accessible and relevant to diverse student populations.
 His efforts have been particularly influential in ensuring that research-based assessments remain valid indicators of student potential, while also adapting to the changing needs of higher education globally.
 His work has focused on the intersection of assessment and student success, highlighting the role of standardized testing in supporting equitable access to education.
 Acereda is also known for his continuous advocacy for innovation through the integration of technology in education and assessment, emphasizing how digital tools can enhance learning outcomes and provide more accurate measures of student abilities.
 In 2021, Acereda published an opinion article in Inside Higher Ed defending the use of standardized assessments in graduate admissions, while advocating for inclusive and equitable approaches.
 In a 2023 interview with BW Education, Acereda discussed the adaptability of the GRE and its continued relevance in promoting access to graduate education for diverse global applicants.

 At Arizona State University he worked at the College of Liberal Arts and Sciences and received significant experience with curriculum policy, development, and program review.
 He led a top undergraduate and graduate academic unit at Arizona State University and also directed several other graduate programs within the School of International Letters and Cultures and working directly with the dean of the College of Liberal Arts and Sciences, the dean of the graduate college, and the provost office.
 He also led projects on academic excellence for faculty in the midst of an innovative model in higher education called the "New American University."
 He was part of several university-wide curriculum and academic policy committees, such as the Tenure and Promotion Review, the Curriculum and Academic Programs and others.
 Acereda was also the president of the Faculty Academic Senate in the largest college at Arizona State.
-His work at Territorium dealt with the larger picture and the possible solutions to the challenges currently faced in higher education in the United States and globally, particularly in the intersection from high school to higher education and into the workforce.
+His work at Territorium dealt with the larger picture and the possible solutions to the challenges faced in higher education in the United States and globally, particularly in the intersection from high school to higher education and into the workforce.
 Acereda has been involved in different initiatives to explore the changing directions in undergraduate and graduate education, the importance of faculty support and development, strategic planning and all the issues related to academic program review and its links to student learning outcomes and college success.